AmanGuptAnalytics/Project-Two-Bitcoin-Covid-Timeseries-Comparison/README.md

 ![Dashboard Three](https://github.com/AmanGuptAnalytics/Project-Two-Bitcoin-Covid-Timeseries-Comparison/blob/main/data/Screen%20Shot%202022-10-02%20at%2012.08.52%20PM.png)

-So, this completes the projects. :)
+So, this completes the projects. :) These Dashboards can show the daily variations of Covid Cases in top Nine economies of the world, i.e.

+USA, CHINA, JAPAN, GERMANY, UK, FRANCE, INDIA, CANADA and SOUTH KOREA.